Students: Undergrad to PhD

 For undergrad students the expectations will be discussed on a case-to-case basis depending on the time that will be devoted to the project and the undergrad’s own expectations.
 However, the learning opportunities are aligned with those described for the PhD students.

-As a young lab, I will devote plenty of time and will provide constant feedback to the students, however they are still expected to have their own initiatives, and will be encouraged to pursue their own original research ideas.
+What students can expect from me is plenty of time and constant feedback, however they are still expected to have their own initiatives, and will be encouraged to pursue their own original research ideas.

 Postdocs